OWASP/threat-dragon/dev-notes.md

 ## Legacy demo and dev websites
-These public sites are updated from Mike Goodwin's original repo at [github.com/mike-goodwin/owasp-threat-dragon](https://github.com/mike-goodwin/owasp-threat-dragon), so long as all After making changes to code it is usually worth a `npm run build` before `npm run start`
+These public sites are updated from Mike Goodwin's original repo at [github.com/mike-goodwin/owasp-threat-dragon](https://github.com/mike-goodwin/owasp-threat-dragon), so long as all the pull request checks pass.

-You can debug the changes using `npm run debug` which prints debug messages to the console

-the pull request checks pass.

 * merges to `master` [branch](https://github.com/mike-goodwin/owasp-threat-dragon)
 will update the [online demo](https://threatdragon.org/)